 In such circumstances, specific disclosures are required by AASB 16 and this note details these as required.

-Further details with respect to disclosure requirements of assets subject to lease may be found in the guidance relating to Note 12.
+Further details with respect to lessor disclosure requirements of assets subject to lease may be found in the section of this guidance document relating to Leases.